pachecobeto95/distortion_robust_dnns_with_early_exit/README.md

      - "gaussian_noise" for noisy images;
      - "pristine" for pristine (i.e., high-quality) images.

 4. The generated distorted dataset will be save in the "./dataset/distorted_dataset" directory.
 It is important to emphasize the the distortion levels of the generated distorted dataset are the same as those presented in the previous section and in the paper.
-However, you can them in the script for your needs.
+However, you can change them in the script for your needs.

 Another option for generating the distorted datasets is to run bash script:
 ```